aliebald/MiLight-Controller/README.md

 ### Setup the music visualizer

 To use the music visualizer an audio stream needs to be selected.
-To select an audio stream, got to the settings (klick on the 3 bars on the top right -> settings) and select one of the available streams under "Audio input for music visualizer".
+To select an audio stream, got to the settings (click on the 3 bars on the top right -> settings) and select one of the available streams under "Audio input for music visualizer".

 If you want to use the output of your pc, you currently need some type of audio loopback.
 If you use Windows, you can use the _Stereomix_ or try the _primary sound recording driver_.
-Otherwise, you can try using a physical audio loopback with e.g. a jack cable.
+Otherwise, you can try using a physical audio loop back with e.g. a jack cable.

 # Planned Features

-- __Ui style revise__
+- __UI style revise__
 - __More options for Music Modes__
 - __More/improved Music Modes__
 - __Custom Modes__: Similar modes to the Build in Modes (which are build into the MiLight Controller) but more extensive.